bruhmastir/library/docs/pilots corner/doha/othh.md

 </figure>

 ### Take-off
+#### Auto-Handoff
+Pilots will receive their next frequency with their takeoff clearance and are expected to contact the assigned frequency once airborne.
+If unsure of the assigned frequency, pilots should refer to their SID chart for the appropriate station or confirm with the controller.

+!!! example
+    **Controller**: "QTR6M, airborne contact Doha Approach on 124.775, wind 350 degrees at 8 knots, runway 34R, cleared for take-off."

 #### Minimum Runway Occupancy
 On receipt of a line-up clearance pilots shall ensure, complying with safety and standard operating procedures, that they are able to line-up on the runway as soon as the preceding aircraft has commenced take-off roll.